 - Complete, automated documentation of all results from analyses, calibrators and standards

 The IGL laboratory refers to the difference in results between two instruments analyzing the same samples.
 Differences are caused by different instrument technology and manufacture, the use of different methods to perform the analysis, or different reagents.
-We consider split sample analysis important because the bias between some instruments is large enough to affect the laboratory's evaluation.
+We consider the analysis of split samples to be important because the bias between some instruments is large enough to affect the laboratory's evaluation.
 Ideally, comparison of results of an analyte between laboratories should be performed on identical instruments using the same procedure and reagents.